 This new mantra is the reason why austerity as been swallowed by the public with only a small wince.
 It means services and support for the poor can be slashed and ruined without much recourse.
 Until of course something as dreadful as this happens.

 The residents of Grenfells across the land fall victim to the worst of this change in ethics.
-Councils across the country and government itself knows that if they want to cut budgets, cut corners and cut deals with private firms the poor are the ones they can target.
+Councils across the country and thegovernment itself know that if they want to cut budgets, cut corners and cut deals with private firms, the poor are the ones they can target.
 Why?
 They have lost their voice.
 They fought and battled against deindustrialisation in the 1980s and lost, they’ve been beaten down and ignored ever since.

-When a pro-active, peaceful voice is raised as it was done on many occasions by the Grenfell residents, highlighting the safety risk in the block, they were ignored.
-A financially limited group, diverse in faith, language and background who feel ignored are not likely to give the council much of a fight.
+When a pro-active, peaceful voice is raised as it was done on many occasions by the Grenfell residents, highlighting the safety risk in the block, they are ignored.
+A financially limited group, diverse in faith, language and background who feel ignored are not likely to give the council much of a fight or unite together to do so.

 What we are seeing on the streets of London is anger at what has happened, anger at scores of needless deaths many of them children.
 But it is also an anger that a situation like this was ever allowed to happen, an anger at the way their needs have been swept aisde, ignored whilst billionaires have been indulged a stones-throw away from the now ashen tower.